urql-graphql/urql/README.md

 # @urql/exchange-suspense

-`@urql/exchange-suspense` is an exchange for `urql` that allows the use of React Suspense on the client-side with `urql`'s built-in suspense mode.
+`@urql/exchange-suspense` is an exchange for the [`urql`](https://github.com/FormidableLabs/urql) GraphQL client that allows the use of React Suspense on the client-side with `urql`'s built-in suspense mode.

 `urql` already supports suspense today, but it's typically used to implement prefetching during server-side rendering with `react-ssr-prepass`, which allows it to execute React